daishir0/VoiceGrafiti/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgment

+This demonstration utilizes the Podcast provided by Bilingual News ([https://bilingualnews.libsyn.com/](https://bilingualnews.libsyn.com/)).
+We express our gratitude for their content.

 ---

 # VoiceGrafiti